shrestabs/ucsc-incominggrad/README.md

 4. Innovate.

 - Getting to Santa Cruz from SFO without luggage?
 > There are bunch of trains and metro buses.
 Follow Google maps.

+- What is the name of the college bus stop?
+> Baskin Engineering or Science Hill.

 - Commute to college?
 > Commute to college is free for all UCSC students.
 You need to show the bus driver your UCSC ID card.
+Its less than 30 minutes from anywhere within santa cruz to Baskin Engineering.

 - Other options?
 > Use the <https://jump.com/>'s Jumpbike app.
 Cheaper than an Uber.
 Drive safe :)